 Although it does not reflect real award availability, I still find this feature extremely helpful as it genuinely makes the award search process less confusing and overwhelming.

-I hope that this blog article was able to walk you through how to navigate the World of Hyatt’s new off-peak and peak award calendar so that you can plan your trips based on when rooms are inexpensive.
+I hope that this blog article has helped you navigate the World of Hyatt’s new off-peak and peak award calendar so that you can plan your trips based on when rooms are inexpensive.

-After all, those World of Hyatt points are incredibly valuable, so the more we save now, the more points we’ll have available in the future.
+After all, those World of Hyatt points are incredibly valuable, so the more we save now, the more points we’ll have available.